Weathercold/ExtraLogging/README.md

     - ClientLoadEvent
     - ClientPreConnectEvent
     - StateChangeEvent
-- Timestamp for console messages
+- Adds timestamp for console messages.
     - Only after the mod is created though

 ## Details on event trigger order